-Turning Cancer discoveries into effective Treatments with the aid of Mathematical modeling
+Turning Cancer Discoveries into Effective Treatments with the Aid of Mathematical Modeling

 Given the multi-scaled pathophysiology involved in tumor initiation and progression, it is becoming more and more important for cancer research to make use of a cross-disciplinary, systems science approaches, in which innovative computational cancer models play a central role.
 My group is interested in deriving and validating multiscale mathematical models of tumorigenesis and targeted molecular therapeutics.

-Cancer Stem Cell driven Tumor Growth, Invasion and Targeted Therapeutics
+Cancer Stem Cell driven Tumor Growth, Invasion, and Targeted Therapeutics

-A small population of cancer stem cells that share many of the biological characteristics of normal adult stem cells are believed to initiate and sustain tumor growth for a wide variety of malignancies.
-Growth and survival of these cancer stem cells is highly influenced by tumor micro-environmental factors and molecular signaling initiated by cytokines and growth factors.
+A small population of cancer stem cells that share many of the biological characteristics of normal adult stem cells is believed to initiate and sustain tumor growth for a wide variety of malignancies.
+Growth and survival of these cancer stem cells are highly influenced by tumor micro-environmental factors and molecular signaling initiated by cytokines and growth factors.
 This work focuses on quantifying the influence of key cytokines on cancer stem cell self-renewal, survival, and invasiveness.
-With my collaborators at the University of Chicago, we are developing multiscale mathematical models that operate at the following levels: i) the molecular level – capturing cell surface dynamics of receptor-ligand binding and receptor activation that lead to intra-cellular signal transduction cascades; and ii) the cellular level – describing tumor growth, cellular composition, and response to targeted molecular therapeutics.
+With my collaborators at the University of Chicago, we are developing multiscale mathematical models that operate at the following levels: i) the molecular level – capturing cell surface dynamics of receptor-ligand binding and receptor activation that lead to intracellular signal transduction cascades; and ii) the cellular level – describing tumor growth, cellular composition, and response to targeted molecular therapeutics.

 Molecular Pathways Associated with Intratumoral Angiogenesis and New Targets for Anti-angiogenic Therapy